api3dao/old-api3-docs/fundamentals/1-1-api.md

 # API (Application programming interface)

+*See Saša Milić's article, [APIs: The Digital Glue](https://medium.com/api3/apis-the-digital-glue-7ac87566e773) for a more complete background on APIs.*

 An API is a well-defined and documented protocol that one can use to interact with an application programmatically.
 In the context of decentralized applications, this definition is quite useless, and even misguiding.
 Instead, we should see APIs as channels businesses use to monetize their data and services.